gihankaushyal/PixelAnomalyDetectorTool/README.md

 <h3 align="center">PixelAnomalyDetector</h3>

   <p align="center">
     A user-friendly graphical user interface (GUI) tool written in Python for analyzing and sorting *.cxi files in detector panels.
 This tool utilizes machine learning algorithms to quickly and accurately identify and isolate pixel anomalies in detector panel images (*.cxi files), making it easier to optimize performance and improve results.
 With an easy-to-use interface and powerful sorting capabilities, PixelAnomalyDetector streamlines the analysis process and saves valuable time for researchers.
-The tool also enables the user to train their own models and fine-tune the detection process, providing great flexibility.
+The tool also enables the user to train their models and fine-tune the detection process, providing great flexibility.
 Whether you're working on a large dataset or a single image, PixelAnomalyDetector is the perfect tool for identifying and resolving pixel anomalies in detector panels.
     <br />
     <a href="https://github.com/gihankaushyal/PixelAnomalyDetector"><strong>Explore the docs »</strong></a>
     <br />